Emergence of quantum dynamics from chaos: The case of prequantum cat maps: The relationship between prequantum and quantum Hilbert spaces

 \section{The relationship between prequantum and quantum Hilbert spaces}

-We turn our attention to the functions on the prequantum bundle $\Gamma \setminus \mathbb{H}^{\text{red}}_n$.
-We want to characterize them because they play a fundamental role in the description of the dynamics.
+We turn our attention to the functions on the prequantum bundle $\Gamma \setminus \mathbb{H}^{\text{red}}_n$, which play a fundamental role in the description of the dynamics.
 This effort will turn out to surface an intimate link between the prequantum and quantum Hilbert spaces.